jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-01-mobula6-tinywhoop-full-review/index.md

 We already get pretty decent flight times of about 4:00 - 4:30 minutes.
 What if we could push this further?

 - **Flash 48 kHz ESC firmware**
   > _This has been an amazing discovery / knowledge shared around our FPV community.
 I first found out about it in Joshua Bardwell's Mobula6 video's comments section, posted by a user called Dan Miller.
 Thanks for sharing that with us Dan!
-I'll go through the exact procedure how to set it up right after the upgrades list._
+I'll [go through the exact procedure](#flash) how to set it up a bit further in the article._
 - **Replace the PH2.0 connector with the new [BT2.0 connector][11] by Betafpv**
   > _Claimed to deliver up to 10% battery overall performance boost_
 - **Remove motor plugs and direct solder motors to the board**